Enteral Feeding at Home: Caregiver Education

 Occluded Tube

 One of the most common complications is a blocked tube.
-This could be related to many factors including lumen size, rate of feeding, thickness of the formula, or any other additional foods or medications given through the tube.
-[1] The tube will need to be opened before feeding and regular water flushes can help prevent this; flushing with warm water may be especially helpful.
+This could be related to many factors, including lumen size, rate of feeding, thickness of the formula, or any other additional foods or medications given through the tube.
+[1] The tube must be opened before feeding, and regular water flushes can help prevent this; flushing with warm water may be especially helpful.
 [15] Carbonated drinks should not be used to unclog the tube.
 [15]

 Displaced Tube

 In the case of a new tube being dislodged, emergency care should be obtained as soon as possible.
 [3] If the feeding tube becomes partially or completely dislodged, the feeding should be stopped immediately if it is in progress.
 The tube should be left in place and securely covered before seeking urgent treatment at an emergency room, urgent care, or physician’s office.
-Prevention is key because tube replacement must happen in a short interval to prevent the stoma from closing entirely.
+Prevention is key because tube replacement must happen quickly to prevent the stoma from closing entirely.
 [16]

 Skin Irritation

-The condition of the skin at the insertion site, whether nasal or abdominal, is important to maintain and monitor closely.
+The skin condition at the insertion site, whether nasal or abdominal, is important to maintain and monitor closely.
 Any skin breakdown can increase the risk of infection.
-Leaked feedings, friction, and poor skin care all contribute to skin breakdown.
-[2,3,12] The skin should be evaluated at every feeding and the tube site should be cleaned daily.
+Leaked feedings, friction, and poor skin care contribute to skin breakdown.
+[2,3,12] The skin should be evaluated at every feeding, and the tube site should be cleaned daily.

 Ask yourself...